GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/analyze-failed-caa-check.md

 ### Failure Reason

 The following domains are in FAILED_CAA_CHECKING or FAILED_CAA_FORBIDDEN state: {domains} for SSL certificate "{name}".
 This indicates misconfigured CAA records.
-CAA records authorize specific Certificate Authorities to issue certificates for your domain.
+CAA records authorize specific Certificate Authorities to issue certificates for the domain.

 ### Failure Remediation

-Please ensure the CAA records are configured correctly and try again.
-See the documentation for instructions on configuring CAA records: <https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#caa>
+Ensure the CAA records are configured correctly.
+Refer to the documentation for instructions on configuring CAA records: <https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#caa>